d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

         return self.output(x)
 ```

-The code above implements a simple network with 4 hidden units and 2 outputs. `hybrid_forward` takes an additional argument - the module `F`.
+The code above implements a simple network with 4 hidden units and 2 outputs. `hybrid_forward` takes an additional argument---the module `F`.
 This is needed since, depending on whether the code has been hybridized or not, it will use a slightly different library (`ndarray` or `symbol`) for processing.
 Both classes perform very similar functions and MXNet automatically determines the argument.
 To understand what is going on we print the arguments as part of the function invocation.

 ```{.python .input  n=9}
 net = HybridNet()